nicoletrenholm/nicoletrenholm.github.io/FinalProjectDescription.md

 data is available and analysis is needed.

 Here, I list the near and long-term improvements planned for Project 1 and 2.
 Projects 1 & 2 were submitted earlier in the class.
 The short-term improvements will be accomplished before the end of this course.
 There are 3 new Projects I added as final projects that are in development.
-I will develop their Github project pages and early data map drafts and work up these locations as my projects evolve.
+I will develop their Github project pages and early data map drafts and work up these locations as my projects evolve throughout my graduate work.

 ## Project 1: P1_SLR